heizelvelarde/Hello-World/README.md

 Hi Hoomans!

 It's me, Zie.
 I love to watch movies and listen to music.
-I've had nugget on the right side and left sides, both sides.
+I have nugget on the right side and left sides, both sides.